-- Usage of parks and trails is high - Satisfaction is below the national average with the condition and quality of parks, trails and facilities - Satisfaction is below the national average with the quality of programs, services and events - Survey participants felt that Great Falls' system has a strong operational presence in the community. - Satisfied ratings with overall value is below the national average.
+- Satisfaction is below the national average with the condition and quality of parks, trails and facilities - Satisfaction is below the national average with the quality of programs, services and events - Survey participants felt that Great Falls' system has a strong operational presence in the community. - Satisfied ratings with overall value is below the national average.